storiesjs/stories/packages/core/src/components/col/readme.md

 # Column

-The Column (str-col) is a container for content within a grid.
+The Column (str-col) is a container for content within a [str-grid](../grid).
 You put it inside of a row and it always expand to fill the space of a row.

 <!-- Auto Generated Below -->